OUR MOLD TRAINING FREQUENTLY ASKED QUESTIONS

 No. Labor Law Article 32 Section 946 (1) provides that a licensed mold remediator cannot perform work on a project without an assessment performed by a licensed assessor.
 Before beginning site preparation work, the law requires that a licensed remediator:

-• prepare a mold remediation work plan (“work plan”) that fulfills all of the requirements of the licensed assessor’s mold remediation plan; and
+• Prepare a mold remediation work plan (“work plan”) that fulfills all of the requirements of the licensed assessor’s mold remediation plan

 Can a licensed mold remediator also perform the assessment on the same project?